 - Crooked/misshapen teeth that are difficult to maintain

-Still others resign themselves to the myth that it will lead to tooth loss.
+Some others resign themselves to the myth that gum disease will lead to tooth loss.
 It can, but only if left untreated.
 Stellar oral health habits, such as daily brushing and flossing, healthy eating and regular dental checkups, is the best way to prevent it from reaching this point.

-So, is gingivitis gum disease?
-All gingivitis is gum disease, but not all gum disease is gingivitis.
+So, is gingivitis a gum disease?
+Yes, all gingivitis is gum disease, but not all gum disease is gingivitis.
 Recognizing the symptoms and knowing proper treatment methods is the first step to curbing gingivitis’ progression, and building a strong foundation for maintaining good oral health.